 Using Pax8's APIs

-1. Navigate to Pax8 and Login.
+- Navigate to Pax8 and log in.

-4. Click the button labeled + Create API credential.
+- Click + Create API credential.

-Starting with a simple GET request is the easiest way to confirm connectivity to the API, verify authentication, and receive data.
-You can try this directly by logging into this documentation site with your Pax8 credentials and making calls from the API reference.
+Start with a simple GET request to confirm connectivity, verify authentication, and inspect the response format.
+You can test this directly from the API reference after logging in to this documentation site with your Pax8 credentials.

 Example Headers for Requests